Multiple zeta value cycles in low weight: Bar construction settings

 where $sh(n,m)$ denotes the permutation of $\{1, \ldots , n+m\}$ such that if $1\leqs i<j \leqs n$ or $n+1\leqs i<j \leqs n+m$ then $\sigma(i)<\sigma(j)$.
 The sign is the graded signature of the permutation (for the degree in $A^+[1]$) given by

-With this definitions, one can explicitly check the following \begin{prop} Let $A$ be a (Adams/weight graded) c.d.g.a.
+With these definitions, one can explicitly check the following \begin{prop} Let $A$ be a (Adams/weight graded) c.d.g.a.
 The operations $\Delta$, $d_{B(A)}$ and $\sha$ together with the obvious unit and counit give $B(A)$ a structure of (Adams graded) commutative graded differential Hopf algebra.

-In particular, these operations induced on $\HH^0(B(A))$, and more generally on $\HH^*(B(A))$, a (Adams graded) commutative Hopf algebra structure.
-This (Adams) algebra is cohomologically graded in the case of $\HH^*(B(A))$ and cohomologically graded concentrated in degree $0$ in the case of $\HH^0(B(A))$. \end{prop} We recall that the set of indecomposable elements of an augmented c.d.g.a is defined as the augmentation ideal $I$ modulo products, that is $I/I^2$.
-Applying a general fact about Hopf algebra, the coproduct structure on $\HH^0(B(A))$ induces a coLie algebra structure on its set of indecomposables.
+In particular, these operations induce on $\HH^0(B(A))$, and more generally on $\HH^*(B(A))$, a (Adams graded) commutative Hopf algebra structure.
+This (Adams graded) algebra is cohomologically graded in the case of $\HH^*(B(A))$ and cohomologically graded concentrated in degree $0$ in the case of $\HH^0(B(A))$. \end{prop} We recall that the set of indecomposable elements of an augmented c.d.g.a. is defined as the augmentation ideal $I$ modulo products, that is $I/I^2$.
+Applying a general fact about Hopf algebras, the coproduct structure on $\HH^0(B(A))$ induces a coLie algebra structure on its set of indecomposable elements.